Expert insights on issues that transform business, increase sustainability and improve lives

 The combined challenges of climate change, population growth and increased urbanisation, alongside engineering constraints, are placing increasing challenges on the optimal route selection for linear infrastructure, often over greater distances.

-We worked with Continuum Industries to test our Moata Route Optimiser (MRO) tool, which enabled a quicker and more efficient design, construction and operation of pipelines, reducing embodied carbon and whole-life costs to minimise environmental impacts both during the construction phase and for the life of the newly created asset.
+We tested our Moata Route Optimiser (MRO) tool, which enabled a quicker and more efficient design, construction and operation of pipelines, reducing embodied carbon and whole-life costs to minimise environmental impacts both during the construction phase and for the life of the newly created asset.

 Optimising the route of linear infrastructure is an inherently difficult task: each piece of infrastructure typically consists of multiple sub-systems, each interacting with one another in time and space.
 Each sub-system requires expert technical knowhow and engineers often rely on limited information on terrain, context and cost - particularly in the early phases of design.
 This means that the experts tend to be the optimisers.
 In these cases, human experience and intuition, underpinned by design rules often steeped in precedent, is relied upon to deliver a good solution.